Skip to main content

 Like most courts, Idaho uses the best interests of the children standard when deciding child custody.
 The court shall consider all relevant factors, which may include:

-e) The character and circumstances of all individuals involved;
+• The character and circumstances of all parties

 Related Article: Idaho Child Custody FAQs